oopnet/oopnet/docs/userguide.plotting.rst

 There is also the possibility to limit the color bar to values between the 2nd and 98th percentile using the ``robust`` parameter.
-If it is set to ``True``,  the colors in the plot will be more finely graduated because the minima and maxima values will not be used for the calculating the value range of the color bar.
+If it is set to ``True``,  the colors in the plot will be more finely graduated because the minima and maxima values will not be used for calculating the value range of the color bar.

 .. literalinclude:: /../examples/userguide_plotting.py
 	:language: python